MSLNZ/msl-loadlib/docs/install.rst

    brew install gcc

-If you need to load a Microsoft .NET library then you must install Mono_,
+If you need to load a Microsoft .NET library, you must install Mono_,

 .. code-block:: console